ThibaultEmo/ece-webtech-2023-fall/modules/09.oauth/lab.md

 ## 4. Integration of OAuth with Supabase (hard level)

 The [Auth UI component](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui) supports the registration of OAuth providers.
 It integrates with common OAuth providers including Google and GitHub as well as custom providers such as our Dex server started on our host machine.

+> Note!
+All the instructions below are given for installation of Supabase with Docker Compose.
+If you installed it with Supabase CLI, you must follow [this instructions](https://supabase.com/docs/guides/cli/local-development#use-auth-locally).

 [Configure Supabase](https://github.com/supabase/gotrue#external-authentication-providers) to handle the GitHub and Dex OIDC servers.